Is Breast Implant Illness Real? Doctors Discuss Symptoms and Recovery

 Ong points out that for most patients the cause is not their breast implants.
 She says that overall well-being usually improves with correction of nutrient deficiencies, elimination diets and improvement in the patient’s immune system.
 But she feels that if other causes are not identified, it is reasonable for the patient to have the implants removed, so long as they are well-educated and informed on the topic.

-Whether breast implant illness is a real phenomenon or not, even the idea that breast implants could potentially lead to illness has obviously made some women very concerned.
-Women who are worried that their breast implants are causing problems, or who simply don’t want the implants anymore, do have a few options.
+Whether breast implant illness is a real phenomenon or not, even the idea that breast implants could potentially lead to illness has obviously made some very concerned.
+Those who are worried that their breast implants are causing problems, or who simply don’t want the implants anymore, do have a few options.

 One is to have the implants removed without replacing them.
 If you are interested in removing your implants but preserving volume, there are other options.
 One is to go with a new, possibly smaller, implant; this can be performed with or without a lift component, depending on your situation.
 Another option is fat grafting, in which fat is taken from a different area of your body and injected into your breasts.